stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 nevertheless useful.

 - `engine.ownTier`: the currently running tier of ThingEngine, ie `cloud`, `phone` or `server`
-- `engine.messaging`: gives you access to the primary messaging interface (i.e., the primary Omlet account)
+- `engine.messaging`: gives you access to the primary messaging interface (or a dummy interface that always fails if there is no messaging account)
 - `engine.keywords`: the keyword database that holds the ThingTalk persistent data
 - `engine.channels`: the factory class that instantiates channels and deduplicates them
 - `engine.devices`: the devices database